utsmok/bibliofabric/.roo/rules/journal.md

     -   [x] **Task 3.3: Create a real-world example test script for the `aireloom` library**
         -   [X] Create a new test script in the `aireloom` test suite named `test_actual_data.py` or similar.
         -   [X] Follow the `aireloom` guidelines for setting up the client & retrieving data: use the README.md as primary entry point; and the rest of the docs (`src/aireloom/docs`) as reference if needed.
         -   [X] Also set up a manual API retrieval function that calls the OpenAIRE API directly using `httpx` with the  same parameters as the `aireloom` client calls.
-Store this raw data for later comparison.
-    -   [ ] **Task 3.4: Use this test to validate the research product endpoint of the `aireloom` library**
+    -   [x] **Task 3.4: Use this test to validate the research product endpoint of the `aireloom` library**
           -   [X] Set up a `ResearchProductsFilters` instance to use as a filter for the research_products endpoint.
 Use the specific parameters listed below.
               -   [X] `authorOrcid`: "0000-0003-0581-2668"
               -   [X] `fromPublicationDate`: "2020-01-01"
           -   [X] Retrieve the list of research products using the filter.
 Verify that all retrieved items have the expected author listed (i.e. the one with the ORCID "0000-0003-0581-2668", name should be Han Gardeniers or a variant of that).
           -   [X] Solve issues that arise during the process.
                 - [X] The parsed output from the `aireloom` client should match the raw output retrieved using `httpx`.
-     -   [ ] **Task 3.5: Validate all other endpoints using the retrieved research products as a starting point**
+     -   [x] **Task 3.5: Validate all other endpoints using the retrieved research products as a starting point**
-          -   [ ] Test all other available endpoints (listed below).
-Use the retrieved research products from the previous step to extract the necessary identifiers to use as parameters for the other endpoints.
-Preferably, use the OpenAIRE IDs of the linked products, but if not available, use other structured identifiers.
-Make sure to retrieve at least 5 items from each endpoint.
-Use the research products test script as a template for testing the others -- but make sure to adapt the filters and parameters to match the specific endpoint requirements.
+          -   [X] Test all other available endpoints (listed below).
+Make sure to retrieve more than 1 item from each endpoint.
-              -   [ ] Projects
+              -   [X] Projects
-                -   [ ] Filtered query succesfully run with expected results.
+                -   [X] Filtered query succesfully run with expected results.
-                -   [ ] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
+                -   [X] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
-              -   [ ] Organizations
+              -   [X] Organizations
-                -   [ ] Filtered query succesfully run with expected results.
+                -   [X] Filtered query succesfully run with expected results.
-                -   [ ] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
+                -   [X] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
-              -   [ ] Data Sources
+              -   [X] Data Sources
-                -   [ ] Filtered query succesfully run with expected results.
+                -   [X] Filtered query succesfully run with expected results.
-                -   [ ] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
+                -   [X] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
-              -   [ ] Scholix
+              -   [X] Scholix
-                -   [ ] Filtered query succesfully run with expected results.
+                -   [X] Filtered query succesfully run with expected results.
-                -   [ ] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).
+                -   [X] Compare all raw output retrieved using HTTPX with the parsed & verified output from the `aireloom` client (i.e. the pydantic models representing the data).

-              -
+      -   [ ] **Task 3.6: Final touches**
+          -   [ ] Verify that the test suite covers all functionality and edge cases of the `aireloom` client.
+Basic pytest cmd: `uv run pytest /src/aireloom/tests`.
+Make sure the coverage is up to spec.
+          -   [ ] Verify that the test suite covers all functionality and edge cases of the `bibliofabric` package.
+Basic pytest cmd: `uv run pytest /src/bibliofabric/tests`.
+Make sure the coverage is up to spec.
+          -   [ ]  Ensure that all code is properly documented, including:
+              -   [ ] Docstrings for all classes, methods, and functions.
+              -   [ ] Inline comments where necessary to explain complex logic.
+          -   [ ] Update all README.md files for both `bibliofabric` and `aireloom` to reflect the new structure and usage.
+          -   [ ] Build the documentation for `aireloom` using mkdocs.
+          -   [ ] Set up the documentation for `bibliofabric` using mkdocs.
+          -   [ ] Build the documentation for `bibliofabric` using mkdocs.
+          -   [ ] Ensure that the `aireloom` and `bibliofabric` packages are properly versioned and ready for release, including
+              -   [ ] Updating the version number in `pyproject.toml`.
+              -   [ ] Ensuring all dependencies are correctly listed and cleaned up.
+              -   [ ] Verifying that the package can be installed from source and works as expected.
+              -   [ ] Create a release branch for `bibliofabric` and `aireloom` to prepare for the final release.
+              -   [ ] Any other final touches that are needed to ensure a smooth release process.

 # Decisions & Notes

 *Record decisions made during development, including why certain approaches were chosen, alternatives considered, and any relevant context.*